 The problem, says Kerr, is that you’re using too much detergent when washing your linens, and the preset rinse cycle on your washing machine is not long enough to get all the soap out.
 So while your towel may smell fresh after it’s washed and dried, once it gets wet again (after a shower, say) and is left in the dark bathroom, mold begins to grow.
 (It turns out mold likes soap.)

 The fix: Wash the towels with no detergent and a cup or 2 of white vinegar; this will get the soap out (and have the added bonus of cleaning your washing machine).
 Then, going forward, use less detergent on your towels.

-So apparently I was actually TOO clean.
+So apparently I was TOO clean.
 That’s a relief.

-First of all, kudos to Lowe’s for their excellent Fix in Six household hack series.
+First of all, Kudos to Lowe’s for their excellent Fix in Six household hack series.
 Lowe’s gets additional props for sharing a fresh solution to a common problem.
-Water stains on bathroom fixtures are kind of gross.
+Water stains on bathroom fixtures are gross.

 “The height of the ladder will break up the monotony of the room and provide more storage,” explains Jan Soults Walker of Better Homes and Gardens.

 Parents — cribs are not cheap.
 When your youngsters graduate to big-boy and big-girl beds, it seems like a shame to simply put that crib — that beautiful, memorable, expensive crib — into a storage unit.
-Converting the crib into a desk is a simple way to give the investment greater utility.
+Converting the crib into a desk is an easy way to give the investment greater utility.